bids-standard/bids-specification/src/99-appendices/08-coordinate-systems.md

 In the case that MEG was recorded simultaneously with EEG, the restricted keywords for
-[EEG specific coordinate systems](#eeg-specific-coordinate-systems) can also be applied to EEG:
+[EEG specific coordinate systems](#eeg-specific-coordinate-systems) can also be applied to MEG:

 -   `CapTrak`